|36 points for degree completion||On-campus instruction*|

 Students should anticipate 5 to 10 hours of work per week per course.

 Courses typically meet one or two times a week.
 Working professionals should be able to complete the program taking evening courses, although many courses are also offered during the day.
 Students may enroll in the program either full-time (12 or more points per term) or part-time (fewer than 12 points per term).
-Full-time students complete the program in three semesters, although some will be able to complete it in one calendar year.
+Full-time students complete the program in three semesters.
 Part-time students are required to complete the program in six semesters.
 Individualized programs of study may be developed to accommodate those students who have completed some of the required coursework prior to entering the program as well as those students who wish to do additional coursework in risk management, data analysis, and mathematical finance.
 Advanced students may take electives in mathematical finance, risk management, and advanced statistical methods.

 The degree requires completion of 36 points to graduate, not including points earned in ACTU PS5900 Proseminar in Actuarial Science or ACTU PS5995 Internship in Actuarial Science.